-Take a drive down to Key Biscayne and Biscayne Bay for a BBQ.
-We love Crandon Park Beach, where peacocks will strut past looking for left overs.
+Some of the best places to go include Crandon Park Beach, at the northern end of Key Biscayne, where peacocks strut their stuff.
 Drive to the southernmost point of the key to Bill Baggs Park and you may see little racoons raiding abandoned picnic tables.

-If you are in Miami during the winter months of December – February take a picnic to Virginia Key opposite the Outdoor Centre to spot fishing pelicans, cormorants and manatees lounging in Jimbo’s Creek.
+If you are in Miami between December and February then head to Virginia Key opposite the Outdoor Centre and spot fishing pelicans, cormorants and manatees lounging in Jimbo’s Creek.

 Other great parks for family fun in Miami include South Pointe Park (for ocean views and acres of open space), Haulover Park (for flying kites), Pinetree Park (for tree climbing and vine swinging) and Alice C Wainwright Park (for picnics).